pathannon/mediumish/_posts/2013-05-14-the-secret-to-doing-things-you-hate-without-hating-it.md

 Of course you do.
 Sometimes we all do.

 Life requires us to do things we hate sometimes.
-Do you ever do things you hate?
-Of course you do.
-Sometimes we all do.

-Life requires us to do things we hate sometimes.

 I've discovered the secret to doing things I hate, without hating it.
 Here's the secret: